 According to the BestGEDclasses, the website that offers free GED resources and tips, are many students interested in getting into college without a high school or GED diploma.
 So let’s take a look at how to get into Jefferson Community College without a GED.

 As the school states: “admission is available to individuals personal and potential qualifications or academic records are indicating that they could pursue in a successful way one of the school’s academic programs.”
 SUNY Jefferson Community College is a Jefferson County-sponsored institution so residents of Jefferson County are offered a preference for the school’s admissions process, though the school also accepts applications from students from other New York counties and other states.

 Students Without a High School or GED Diploma

-Applicants wishing to enroll in Jefferson Community College’s academic programs but did not complete their high school education, or did not complete their TASC (formerly GED) diploma, or went to a high school that’s not recognized by the state’s Education Department, may also complete a free JCC application form and submit this to the school’s Admissions Office.
+Applicants wishing to enroll in Jefferson Community College’s academic programs but did not complete their high school education, and don’t also have a high school equivalency TASC (formerly GED) credential, or went to a high school that’s not recognized by the state’s Education Department, may also complete a free JCC application form and submit this to the school’s Admissions Office.
 These applicants are required to demonstrate that they are meeting the CPT (College Placement Test) academic standards.

 Applicants who have submitted this application form will be contacted by the school and asked to schedule for the College Placement Test and a subsequent admissions interview.
 So even if you don’t hold a GED diploma, you may qualify to sign up for Jefferson Community College’s academic programs!
 The school has an excellent reputation in Nursing and the other programs are top-quality as well and are ranked among the best in New York State.